 But determining which solution is best for you can be overwhelming.
 We’ve created this guide to help you navigate the vendor landscape.
 Here’s what we’ll cover:

-This type of solution tracks a variety of information related to employee compensation and benefits.
-This includes everything related to wages (pay type and frequency, bonuses, withholdings, etc.); paid vacation and time-off benefits; and one-time or recurring benefits like health insurance, educational assistance, moving expenses and retirement plans.
+This type of solution tracks a variety of information related to employee compensation and often includes benefits administration features.
+This includes everything related to wages (pay type and frequency, bonuses, withholdings etc.); paid vacation and time-off benefits and one-time or recurring benefits like health insurance, educational assistance, moving expenses and retirement plans.

 Finally, the software should prepare tax forms and reports for the employer, employees and contractors, such as the 940, 941, 944, 1099, W2, W3 and 1099-MISC.